New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 Not supported The policy doesn’t have a matching setting.
 Typically, policy settings that show this status aren’t exposed to MDM providers, including Intune

-NOTE: This date will update as the Microsoft Intune product team make updates to Intune
+NOTE: This data will update as the Microsoft Intune product team make updates to Intune

 • See the number of settings in your GPO that can be configured in a device configuration profile.
 It also shows if the settings can be in a custom profile, aren’t supported, or are deprecated